NumberRace/Number-Race/README.md

 <h2 align = "left">About</h2>

 - The game is fully made on `Python`
-- Open source code will be on *[releases](https://NumberRace/Number-Race/releases)*!
-Neither I will publish later or nah..
-I will think about it
+- It's open source

 > [!NOTE]
-> If you want other Languages as `C#`, `Ruby`, `Node.js` and etc..
+> If you want other Languages as `Lua`, `Ruby` or `C#` and etc..
 Make suggestion on it!
 I accept 3 languages, neither easy or hard..

 > [!WARNING]
 > If you see a file called `numberrace_save.json`, these are your saves when you play inside game!
 Don't try delete it..
 Your progress will.. **BE.
 GONE.** Ig you can *modify* there?